intel/nauta/docs/installation-and-configuration/Configuration_Tasks_Variables/CTV.md

     server: "{{ nfs_server }}"
 ```

-### Docker log driver settings
+### Docker Log Driver Settings
-- **Description:** Docker log driver settings for controlling rotation of containers' logs on bare metal environments.
-In case of cloud deployments, like Google Cloud Platform, instead of changing this parameter, refer to your cloud provider instructions for log rotation configuration.
-For more infomation about Docker log driver settings, please see: https://docs.docker.com/config/containers/logging/json-file/
+- **Description:** This is the Docker log driver settings for controlling rotation of a containers' logs on bare metal environments.
+In case of cloud deployments, such as Google Cloud Platform, instead of changing this parameter, refer to your cloud provider instructions for log rotation configuration.

+See: https://docs.docker.com/config/containers/logging/json-file/ for Docker log driver settings information.

 - **Default value:**
 ```yaml
 docker_log_driver_settings: